novak-99/ex/docs/source/Benchmarks/Complex.rst

 While this is mostly due to C++'s NaN-checking, it is important to note that for most use cases, this is unnecessary, and causes many functions to perform very slowly.

-The following table shows a list of results of benchmarks comparing operation for :code:`cpplex::Complex` and :code:`std::complex`.
+The following table shows a list of results of benchmarks comparing operations for :code:`cpplex::Complex` and :code:`std::complex`.
+Please note that for operations with multiple definitions, the definition where all arguments are complex numbers is used for testing.

 Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning to and printing a dummy variable to ensure volatility.
 Each benchmark is an average of 3 runs.